FloridaTechSharks/elasticsearch/CONTRIBUTING.md

 There are two _very important_ tasks that you should complete before creating a bug report:

  1. Make sure you are using the latest version of Elasticsearch available.
 The latest public release is available [here](https://www.elastic.co/downloads/elasticsearch) and the latest GitHub release is available [here](https://github.com/elastic/elasticsearch).
 It’s possible that the newest version has already fixed the bug you found.
- 2. If you tried replicating your bug on the latest version of Elasticsearch, and it still appears, try searching through Elasticsearch’s GitHub [issues list](https://github.com/elastic/elasticsearch/issues).
+ 2. If you tried replicating your bug on the latest version of Elasticsearch, and it still appears, try searching for your bug on Elasticsearch’s GitHub [issues list](https://github.com/elastic/elasticsearch/issues).
 If a similar issue has already been opened, try to build off of that one by commenting rather than creating a new issue.

 If you tried the above tasks and still want to report a bug, please follow these guidelines:

  - At the beginning of your bug report, provide the following:
 	 1. The version of Elasticsearch you are using (run `elasticsearch --version`)
 	 2. Any plugins installed
-	 3. The version of `JVM` (Java Virtual Machine) you are using (this can also be obtained by running `elasticsearch --version`)
+	 3. The version of Java Virtual Machine (JVM) you are using (this can also be obtained by running `elasticsearch --version`)
-	 4. The OS you are running Elasticsearch on (Windows 10, macOS 10.13, Unix, etc.)
+	 4. The OS you are running Elasticsearch on (Windows 10, macOS 10.13, etc.)
 		 - For a Unix-like system, run `uname -a`
 - Prepare a reproduction of the bug.
-For example, include the code you input into Elasticsearch and the output Elasticsearch gave you back.
-These commands should be curl commands.
-Some examples can be found in the Elasticsearch [getting started documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/getting-started.html).
+For example, include the code you input into Elasticsearch and the output Elasticsearch gives you back.
+These commands should be `curl` commands.
+Some `curl` examples can be found in the Elasticsearch [getting started documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/getting-started.html).
 - Provide as much information as you can.
 While you might think the bug lies in one area, it could be in another.
 The more information we have, the easier it is for us to fix it!

 ## Writing Feature Requests